JohT/code-graph-analysis-pipeline/domains/git-history/summary/report.template.md

 ## 6. Files by Author

-Shows the files each author has contributed to, including per-author commit statistics per file.
-Useful for identifying knowledge boundaries and bus-factor risks.
+Per-author file commit stats.
+Useful for knowledge boundaries and bus-factor risk.

 ### 6.1 Files with Commit Statistics by Author